-All new clients talk through a health consultation form with me before their first treatment, as this enables me to be understand any issues which need to be taken in to consideration during massage/reflexology and for them to explain what they hope to gain from their treatment.
-With people currently undergoing cancer treatment, I will additionally also need to take some details about their medical treatment and find that a telephone conversation around the time of booking is usually best for that purpose.
+All new clients need to complete a health consultation form before their first visit, as this enables me to be understand any wider issues which need to be taken in to consideration during massage/reflexology.
+Prior to working with people currently with a cancer diagnosis, I will additionally also need to take some details about any medical treatment and I find that a telephone conversation before booking is usually best for that purpose.

 Oncology Therapies FAQs